mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 ## Use cases

-I bet that everyone reading this article bought goods or services from an online store at least once in their lives.
+I bet that everyone reading this article has bought goods or services from an online store at least once in their lives.
 You paid for your purchases through a credit card or another payment system like PayPal.
 In some online stores, we input the payment method every time.
 In others, we can store the payment details to reuse them later.
 When doing so, we can select one of the stored payment methods to complete the purchase process.

 So far, we've identified at least three different requirements:

 1. Users need to be able to pay for what they are buying
-2. Users may want to store the payment method details
+2. Users need to have the option to store the payment method details
 3. At checkout, users need to be able to select a stored payment method

 There are more that are not visible to users: